 What is medullary thyroid cancer?

 Medullary thyroid cancer (MTC) is a rare type of thyroid cancer.
-About 5 to 10 out of 100 (5 to 10%) of thyroid cancers are MTC.
+Less than 5% of thyroid cancers are MTC.

 It is often slow-growing.
 It starts in cells in the thyroid gland called parafollicular cells, or C cells.
 These cells normally make a hormone called calcitonin, which helps control the level of calcium in the blood.

-We also have information about other types of thyroid cancer, including follicular, papillary and anaplastic thyroid cancer.
+We also have information about other types of thyroid cancer, including:

 Related pages